timmcginley/HTML-Build/README.md

 Developed based on conversations with [JosepMariaPujol](https://github.com/JosepMariaPujol/HTML-Build) for his super awesome thesis project.

-The idea is to use custom HTML entities to represent building entities with minmal CSS to define layers of attributes and properties.
+The idea is to use custom HTML entities to represent (ifc) building entities with minmal CSS to define layers of attributes and properties.

 Design principles / assumptions are.